Hexagram 23剝Stripping Away

 — Legge (1882)

-Line 3 is the structurally exceptional line of the hexagram, and the only one in the stripping arc that the line text refuses to call misfortunate. 剝之,無咎 — the actor at line 3 continues the work of stripping, and yet no fault is named.
-The structural reason is that line 3 is the line in the lower trigram that corresponds to the surviving yang at the top: it is the yin line in the field that maintains a relationship with the last yang, and therefore the line that participates in the decline without becoming the agent of its catastrophic phase.
-The actor at line 3 is stripping, but is doing so in alignment with what survives.
+Line 3 is the structurally exceptional line of the hexagram, and the only one in the stripping arc that the line text refuses to call misfortunate. 剝之,無咎 — you continue the work of stripping, and yet no fault is named.
+The structural reason is that line 3 is the line in the lower trigram that corresponds to the surviving yang at the top: it is the yin line in the field that keeps a relationship with the last yang, and therefore the line that takes part in the decline without becoming the agent of its catastrophic phase.
+You are stripping, but you do it in alignment with what survives.

 剝床以膚,凶。